-For those who have feet that are more prone to sweating, a Gore-Tex winter boot with adequate breathability features will help keep you comfortable and dry for the duration of your activities.
+For those who have feet that are more prone to sweating, a GORE-TEX® winter boot with adequate breathability features will help keep you stay comfortable and dry for the duration of your activities.
 If ever in doubt, as mentioned above, your sock choice will also play a large roll in the environment inside your winter boot.

 Temperature Ratings For Winter Boots

-Adventurers embarking on multi-day winter expeditions or those living in areas with harsh, winter climates where temperatures drop well below the freezing level, a winter boot with a temperature rating between -40 to -70 would be adequate.
+Adventurers embarking on multi-day winter expeditions or those living in areas with harsh, winter climates where temperatures drop well below the freezing level, a winter boot with a temperature rating between -40°C to -70°C would be adequate.
 These boots are going to be heavily insulated (around 400-600 grams of insulation) and in most cases, slightly heavier.
 These models may also include additional features to protect the wearer from the elements such as taller fits and/or gaiter-like uppers.

 Traction of the Boot Sole

-- Merrell Aurora Ice 6+ for Women
+Women’s Aurora Ice 6+

-- Hush Puppies Benson Rigby Ice for Men
+Men’s Benson Rigby Ice

 Most winter boots will have rubber soles such as the Sorel Caribou which has been one of their most popular models for years.
 Rubber soles are often chosen for winter boots due to the material’s waterproof properties making them ideal for snow, slush, puddles and any other wet, winter weather that may come your way.

 Other common winter boot soles include lugs which are generally made of rubber also and have deep indentations allowing for better traction on the ground.
 Lug soles are quite common in trail running shoes like the Salomon Speedcross models because of their traction on rough and slippery terrain making them great for winter conditions too.
-The North Face Back-to-Berkeley Redux Leather boot also has their version of lugs known as IcePick Temperature-sensitive lugs which can be found on other winter boot models.
+The North Face Back-to-Berkeley Redux boot also has their version of lugs known as IcePick Temperature-sensitive lugs which can be found on other winter boot models.